-- In Power Rangers Zeo, Tommy got such letter from Kimberly, which successfully sunk their canon couple status to allow writers pair him with Katherine.
-The amount of fanfics this spawned qualifies it for PR's most infamous Fandom Specific Plot.
+- In Power Rangers Zeo, Tommy got such a letter from Kimberly, which successfully sunk their canon couple status to allow writers pair him with Katherine.
+The amount of fanfics this spawned qualifies it for PR's most infamous Fandom-Specific Plot.

 - Peyton does this to Mac on CSI NY-she didn't think they could work out the distance issues since she was working in New York but her home was in London, and likely figured Mac was still mourning his late wife. she did return for one episode later on and apologized, saying he deserved better than a note.